ServiceInnovationLab/bagel-box/_posts/2019-11-05-intro-to-machine-learning.md

     <img src="{{site.baseurl}}/assets/img/input-output.gif" alt="A known set of inputs, a complex or undefined transformation, and a well-defined set of outputs">
   </div>
 </div>

-There are a lot of different types of machine learning algorithms - RNNs, GANs, transformers, reinforcement learning - but generally how they work is:

-1. They're given a training input dataset and a format for the desired outputs.
-2. They form a model for translating input data into the desired output.
-3. Input data can be fed through this model and an output is created.

-The input and output could be text, images, or structured data.

 <div class="c-explanation">
   <h3 class="c-explanation__heading">
     How does a machine learn?